Ideas to Update the Top 6 OLDER Granite Countertops

 Nope.
-The gray you think you’re seeing in Santa Cecilia is more of a greige or taupe, so it’s warmer with a subtle purple or purple-pink undertone.
+The gray you think you’re seeing in Santa Cecilia is more of a greige or taupe, so it’s warmer with a subtle violet or violet-pink undertone.

 WHAT ARE THE BEST PAINT COLOURS FOR MY WALLS IF I HAVE SANTA CECILIA GRANITE?

-- While I wouldn’t put a gray on the cabinets, I would check out a CONSIDERABLY warm gray with purple undertones for the walls and absolutely NO blue or green undertones!
+- while I wouldn’t put a gray on the cabinets, I would check out a CONSIDERABLY warm gray with violet undertones for the walls and absolutely NO blue or green undertones!

 WHAT’S THE BEST TYPE OF BACKSPLASH TO UPDATE SANTA CECILIA GRANITE?